 |By Kyla Asbury|

-Norman is seeking compensatory damages with pre-and post-judgment interest.
-He is being represented by Douglas R. Miley.
+Schoolcraft is seeking compensatory and punitive damages.
+He is being represented by William L. Frame.